Journal Description

 - Journal Rank: JCR - Q2 (Mathematics, Interdisciplinary Applications) / CiteScore - Q2 (Applied Mathematics)

-- Rapid Publication: manuscripts are peer-reviewed and a first decision is provided to authors approximately 19.7 days after submission; acceptance to publication is undertaken in 4.6 days (median values for papers published in this journal in the first half of 2024).
+- Rapid Publication: manuscripts are peer-reviewed and a first decision is provided to authors approximately 18.6 days after submission; acceptance to publication is undertaken in 4.2 days (median values for papers published in this journal in the second half of 2024).

 - Recognition of Reviewers: reviewers who provide timely, thorough peer-review reports receive vouchers entitling them to a discount on the APC of their next publication in any MDPI journal, in appreciation of the work done.